 This course may serve either as an introduction to computing for use in other disciplines, or as the first course in a major or minor in Computer Science.
-No prior knowledge of computing is assumed.
+No prior knowledge of programming is assumed.
 The majority of time will be spent learning to program in Java.
 Principles to be addressed include: algorithms, design, experimental method, software development methodologies, and implications of discoveries in cognitive psychology for programming strategies.

 We will address a number of general questions in computing, including: Are there problems for which it is impossible to write a program?
 Is there any limit to the speed of future computers?
 What are computing's impacts on society?
 Are warfare and computing inextricably intertwined?
 What moral obligations does programming entail?
 Will computers make people obsolete?